AdobeDocs/workfront.en/help/manage-work/projects/project-finances/budgeted-cost.md

 * The `Budgeted Labor Cost` in the calculation above is the cost associated with the job roles in the project.

-  You can track the Budgeted Labor Cost of a project in the following area of `Workfront`:
+  You can track the Budgeted Labor Cost of a project in the following area of Workfront:

-  * Resource Budgeting area of the Business Case or the `Resource Planner`
+  * Resource Budgeting area of the Business Case or the Resource Planner

   For information about Budgeted Labor Costs, see the article [Understand Budgeted Labor Cost and Budgeted Hours for projects](../../../manage-work/projects/project-finances/budgeted-labor-cost.md).